 In addition to numerous prenylated proteins that contain the CAAX consensus, prenylation is known to occur on proteins of the RAB family of RAS-related G-proteins.
 There are at least 60 proteins in this family that are prenylated at either a CC or CXC element in their C-termini.
 The RAB family of proteins are involved in signaling pathways that control intracellular membrane trafficking.

 Some of the most important proteins whose functions depend upon prenylation are those that modulate immune responses.
 These include proteins involved in leukocyte motility, activation, and proliferation and endothelial cell immune functions.
-It is these immune modulatory roles of many prenylated proteins that are the basis for a portion of the anti-inflammatory actions of the statin class of cholesterol synthesis-inhibiting drugs due to a reduction in the synthesis of farnesylpyrophosphate and geranylpyrophosphate and thus reduced extent of inflammatory events.
+It is these immunomodulatory roles of many prenylated proteins that are the basis for a portion of the anti-inflammatory actions of the statin class of cholesterol synthesis-inhibiting drugs due to a reduction in the synthesis of farnesylpyrophosphate and geranylpyrophosphate and thus reduced extent of inflammatory events.
 Other important examples of prenylated proteins include the oncogenic GTP-binding and hydrolyzing protein RAS and the γ-subunit of the visual protein transducin, both of which are farnesylated.
-In addition, numerous GTP-binding and hydrolyzing proteins (termed G-proteins) of signal transduction cascades have γ-subunits modified by geranylgeranylation.back to the top
+In addition, as indicated above, numerous heterotrimeric G-proteins have their γ-subunits modified by geranylgeranylation.back to the top

 Modifications of proteins that depend upon vitamin C as a cofactor include proline and lysine hydroxylations and carboxy terminal amidation.
 The hydroxylating enzymes are identified as prolyl hydroxylase and lysyl hydroxylase.
 The donor of the amide for C-terminal amidation is glycine.
 The most important hydroxylated proteins are the collagens.
 Several peptide hormones such as oxytocin and vasopressin have C-terminal amidation.back to the top